Scaffold-Stark/speedrunstark/README.md

 ### 🐸 It's a trap!

-- [ ] Make sure funds can't get trapped in the contract! *Try sending funds after you have executed!
-What happens?*
+- [ ] Make sure funds can't get trapped in the contract! **Try sending funds after you have executed!
+What happens?**
-- [ ] Try to create a modifier called `notCompleted`.
+- [ ] Try to create a private function called `_not_completed`.
 It will check that `ExampleExternalContract` is not completed yet.
 Use it to protect your `execute` and `withdraw` functions.

 ### ⚠️ Test it!